deedy5/duckduckgo_search/README.md

     """DuckDuckGo translate

     Args:
-        keywords: string or a list of strings to translate
-        from_: what language to translate from (defaults automatically).
+        keywords (str): string or a list of strings to translate from_ (Optional[str], optional): translate from (defaults automatically).
+Defaults to None. to (str): what language to translate.
+Defaults to "en". output (Optional[str], optional): print, csv, json.
 Defaults to None.
-        to: what language to translate.
-Defaults to "en".
-        output: print, csv, json.
-Defaults to None.

     Returns:
-        DuckDuckGo translate results.
+        Optional[List[dict]]: DuckDuckGo translate results.
     """
 ```
 ***Returns***